HappyValleyIO/koil/docs/docs/deploy/heroku.md

 We'll connect our app to a koil based GitHub repo and deploy the application with a database.

 One of the primary benefits to working in koil is simplicity of building and deploying.
 It's a single, stateless JVM instance that's connected to a database.
-Most of the tricky first-time setup has already been done in the gradle build scripts.
+Most of the tricky first-time setup has already been done in the gradle build js.
 As such, anything that can deploy a Spring Boot project can deploy a koil project without difficulty.

 As it happens, Heroku has terrific integration with Spring Boot so deploying a live, production-ready application is pretty simple.